WHO DO I CONTACT FOR MY SPECIFIC PARKING OR CURBSIDE MANAGEMENT ISSUE?

 When parking at a single space meter, how do I know which meter goes to what parking space?

 When parking at a single space meter, the meter that is closest to the front of the car belongs to that parking spot.
 To ensure that you receive credit for paying for a parking spot, always remember to pull the front of your car as close as possible to the meter pole so that they are parallel.
 There are some locations where there are double headed meters.
-In those situations one meter will be at the rear of the car.
-(See photo)
+In those situations, one meter will be at the rear of a car.

 If a meter is not functioning, who should I contact and will I receive a ticket for parking there?